mrtazz/dotfiles/bundle/simplenote.vim/README.md

 existing comma-separated tags for the note, which you can then edit.
 Tags have to be comma separated and hitting `Enter` will then update the note with the new tag list.

+There is also an option to open notes directly from a given key:

+    :Simplenote -o <notekey>

+While this is not very useful in everyday usage, it can be used very effectively to create shortcuts to notes you use often.
+Example:

+    " add :Todo command
+    command Todo Simplenote -o <yourtodonotekey>

+Now you can jump to your todo note directly with `:Todo` in vim.

 ## Dependencies
 Version 2 of the SimpleNote API relies heavily on JSON.
 As JSON and VimL don't